pepijndevos/pepijndevos.github.com/_posts/2021-05-05-evaluating-gui-toolkits.markdown

 On Linux I managed to push the "enable accessibility" button, but all the actions in the email app are just "push button clickable" without further description.
 They do bring up the on-screen keyboard in the compose window and increasing the magnification in Firefox did work, so there are *some* things they managed not to break.

-On my desktop performance seemed good, but on my phone it is super janky. (jank seems to be the favourite word in the Flutter community) Curious to see how performance will hold up with my benchmarks.
+On my desktop performance seemed good, but on my phone it is super janky. (jank seems to be the favorite word in the Flutter community) Curious to see how performance will hold up with my benchmarks.

 #### Schematic